 Japan leads the way in building empathy between generations

 Japan is a country that is particularly known for their collective respect for their older population, so it is no surprise that they essentially pioneered the idea of intergenerational care.
 In a country that is as medically advanced as Japan, the life expectancy is one of the highest in the world.
 This contributes to the strong familial bonds between the grandparent and grandchild within households.
 Starting early on, children are taught to treat those who are older with the utmost respect.
 Empathy for older generations is ingrained from birth.
 It is universally accepted for children to live in the same house as their grandparents until late into their teen years, making it a societal norm for the two generations to exist in close proximity.
 This deeply contrasts from most Western countries, in which the idea of a “multi-generational household” is not as common and whereby children live far away from their grandparents.
+Youth and elderly interaction is therefore minimal, and children are less likely to experience the benefits of spending time with the elderly.

 What can we learn from this?